The Spencer Davis Group: Solo work and reunions

 The group reunited in 1973 with Davis, Fenwick, Hardin and York, and newcomer Charlie McCracken on bass.
-The group released the albums Gluggo (1973) and Living in a Back Street (1974) before once again disbanding.
+The group released the albums Gluggo (1973) and Living in a Back Street (1974) before again disbanding.

 Davis continued working, however, producing some jazz-oriented albums in the late 1970s and early 1980s.
+On 7th July 1988 he appeared with Pete York (drums), Colin Hodgkinson (bass), Zoot Money (keyboards), and Miller Anderson (guitar) for an "R & B Reunion" at Birmingham Town Hall, introduced by Robin Valk and recorded for broadcast on BRMB Radio, Birmingham's independent local radio station.
+For the second half of the concert Chris Farlow joined the group.

 The band re-formed in 2006, although only Davis and Hardin remained from the 1960s group line-ups.
 The Spencer Davis Group continued to tour the US and Europe, but with two differing line-ups; only Spencer Davis himself was present in both formations of the band.
 Hardin remained with the UK version of the band until his death in 2015.

-Davis died in California on 19 October 2020, at the age of 81, while being treated for pneumonia.
+Davis died in Los Angeles on 19 October 2020, at the age of 81 while being treated for pneumonia.